-Goals Objectives Owners Completion Date 2.2 Align new IC and subcommittee members with current members for mentorship IC and each subcommittee Chair 2.3 Align onboarding process with subcommittee member appointment OEC and each subcommittee Chair 3.
-Increase COOP planning for PSAPs 3.1 Support development of COOP plan template for PSAPs Include alternate routing agreements in COOP plan template Include alternate routing agreements in COOP plan 9-1-1 Subcommittee 3.2 Host tabletop exercises for PSAPs on usage of COOP plans December 2023 4.1 Complete CISA Cybersecurity Awareness Webinar TA and engage CISA on other cyber resources IC, SWIC April 2023 4.
+Goals Objectives Owners Completion Date 1.5 Complete a Governance Assessment to evaluate the existing structure of the Interoperability Council and its subcommittees to better align with emerging technologies and to better address emergency communications governance needs.
+IC and OEC to assist June 2024 2.1 Create onboarding package for new members of the IC and its subcommittees IC and OEC to assist 2.
+Establish onboarding process for new IC and subcommittee members 2.2 Align new IC and subcommittee members with current members for mentorship IC and each subcommittee Chair June 2023 2.3 Align onboarding process with subcommittee member appointment OEC and each subcommittee Chair 3.
+Increase COOP planning for PSAPs 3.1 Support development of COOP plan template for PSAPs Include alternate routing agreements in COOP plan template 9-1-1 Subcommittee, March 2023 3.2 Host tabletop exercises for PSAPs on usage of COOP plans OEC December 2023 4.1 Complete CISA Cybersecurity Awareness Webinar TA and engage CISA on other cyber resources IC, SWIC April 2023 4.
 Increase awareness of cybersecurity resources and threat assessments 4.2 Establish and maintain relationship between the IC and the HSC WCSPWG and assist in any planning, education, and cyber threat assessment efforts within the public safety community in Wisconsin (risk identification) Report out at 3 IC meetings a year IC Ongoing 4.3 Request CISA and/or other cybersecurity resources to perform cybersecurity assessments for PSAPs IC July 2024 5.
-Increase education on emergency communications technologies and 5.1 Identify SMEs to provide education on technologies in the emergency communications ecosystem IC, OEC Ongoing cybersecurity for IC members and its subcommittees 5.2 Incorporate regular educational presentations on emergency communications technologies to the IC and its subcommittees during IC meetings IC Ongoing 6.
-Train Communications Unit personnel 6.1 Develop a pipeline to maintain the lifecycle of the COMU personnel in Wisconsin LMR Subcommittee, COMU Workgroup Ongoing 7.
-Support transition of users to the next generation of WISCOM 7.1 Create radio purchasing recommendations and develop stakeholder education for decision makers and vendors on subscriber unit replacements WISCOM Subcommittee Ongoing, dependent on RFP HEAL BEHELALIOH OF WHOCOM 7.2 Assist DMA with identifying, configuring, and executing future grant programs for WISCOM WISCOM Subcommittee uepenuent on KFP 8.
-Increase stakeholder awareness of 8.1 Complete a CISA Grants Webinar TA IC, OEC April 2023 funding streams and grant opportunities 8.2 Educate stakeholders on the history and status of the police and fire protection fee IC September 2022
+Increase education on emergency communications technologies and 5.1 Identify SMEs to provide education on technologies in the emergency communications ecosystem IC, OEC Ongoing cybersecurity for IC members and subcommittees 5.2 Incorporate regular educational presentations on emergency communications technologies to the IC and its subcommittees during IC meetings IC - Ongoing 6.
+Train Communications Unit personnel 6.1 Develop a pipeline to maintain the lifecycle of the COMU personnel in Wisconsin LMR Subcommittee, COMU Workgroup Ongoing

-Goals Objectives Owners Completion Date 8.3 Compile and provide white paper on emergency interoperable communications funding needs to legislators IC September 2022 Establish lifecycle funding plan for WISCOM, ESInet, and statewide IPAWS participation 9.1 Develop WISCOM, ESInet, and statewide IPAWS participation funding transition and sustainability plan WISCOM Subcommittee, 9-1-1 Subcommittee, WEM, OEC Ongoing
+Goals Objectives Owners Completion Date 7.
+Support transition of users to the next generation of WISCOM 7.1 Create radio purchasing recommendations and develop stakeholder education for decision makers and vendors on subscriber unit replacements WISCOM Subcommittee Ongoing, dependent on RFP next ge next generation of wiscow 7.2 Assist DMA with identifying, configuring, and executing future grant programs for WISCOM WISCOM Subcommittee dependent on KFF 8.1 Complete a CISA Grants Webinar TA IC, OEC April 2023 Increase stakeholder awareness of funding streams and grant opportunities 8.2 Educate stakeholders on the history and status of the police and fire protection fee IC September 2022 8.3 Compile and provide white paper on emergency interoperable communications funding needs to legislators IC September 2022 9.
+Establish lifecycle funding plan for WISCOM, ESInet, and statewide IPAWS participation 9.1 Develop WISCOM, ESInet, and statewide IPAWS participation funding transition and sustainability plan WISCOM Subcommittee, 9-1-1 Subcommittee, WEM, OEC Ongoing